ihafkenschiel/eatcomplete-mern/README.md

 The Google OAuth 2.0 authentication strategy authenticates users using a Google account and OAuth 2.0 tokens.
 The strategy requires a verify callback, which accepts these credentials and calls done providing a user, as well as options specifying a client ID, client secret, and callback URL.

+Steps:
+1. Go to [Google Developers Console](https://console.developers.google.com/) and click on Credentials on the left bar.
+2. Click Create Credentials -> Oauth Client ID
+3. Select web application and type `eatComplete` for Name.
+4. Copy and paste client id and secret in the .env file.

 More info: https://support.google.com/googleapi/answer/6158849?hl=en

 ## Heroku Deployment